HDMS Tordenskjold (1880)

 Tordenskjold was a torpedo ram built for the Royal Danish Navy in the early 1880s.
 The ship was sold for scrap in 1908.

 Design and description

 Tordenskjold was 67.75 m long, had a beam of 13.23 m and a draft of 4.8 m.
 She displaced 2534 t and was fitted with a ram bow.
 Her crew consisted of 220 officers and enlisted men.

 The ship was fitted with a pair of Burmeister & Wain compound-expansion steam engines, each engine driving one propeller shaft using steam provided by eight cylindrical boilers.
 The engines were rated at a total of 2600 ihp and gave the ship a speed of 13 kn.
 Tordenskjold carried a maximum of 170 LT of coal that gave her a range of 1500 nmi at a speed of 9 kn.

+The ram's main battery consisted of a single 35.5 cm MRK L/25 gun.
+Especially for use on board ships, this was a very heavy gun.
+Obviously, its caliber of 355 mm was one of the highest in use.
+However, for some years its length of 25 calibers (L/25) was also quite good.
+Length determined the velocity with which projectiles were fired.
+The gun was mounted in the barbette forward of the superstructure.